Teaching Restorative Thinking and Behaviour to Primary Students:

 To book this workshop please contact Bill Hansberry

 Thinking and Behaving Restoratively doesn't come naturally to all kids.
-Restorative Practices is a way of thinking about people and events and it's a frame of reference that we can teach to young people.
+Restorative Practices is a way of thinking about people and events, and it's a frame of reference that we can teach young people.
 Call it social skilling with a restorative justice flavour!
 What's the result?
 Calmer, more peaceful and more productive classrooms and playgrounds.
 Evidence shows that schools that actively teach Restorative Thinking and Behaviour to students report less bullying behaviour, less anxious kids, less anxious parents and happier teachers.